Troy H. Middleton: Infantry School

 Up until the World War, other branches of the Army had their own specialty schools, but the infantry did not.
 This situation was being amended, and Middleton would be part of that change as a new faculty member of the Infantry School at Camp Benning, about nine miles from Columbus.
 Middleton, whose rank had reverted to his permanent rank of captain following the war, was an instructor in the new school for his first two years at Benning, and also a member of the Infantry Board, set up for research on weapons and tactics.
 One of his jobs on the board was to evaluate new weapons and equipment, and at one point he tested a new semiautomatic rifle which would eventually become the M-1 rifle, the standard weapon of the infantry in World War II.

 The first nine-month class of the new infantry school began in September 1919, and students were taken through a curriculum of weapons and tactics.
 Captain Middleton, the youngest faculty member on the school staff, was an ideal instructor, fresh with experiences from the recent war.
 After two years as an instructor, and a promotion to major on 1 July 1920, Middleton prevailed upon his commanders to be allowed to enroll in the advanced infantry course as a student.
 This ten-month course included instruction on combined arms, tactical principles and decisions, military history and economics, then ended with a written thesis.
 Middleton, who was one of the most junior members of his class, finished at the top of the class.

 Following the advanced course, Middleton spent the summer as the senior instructor at a Reserve Officer Training Camp at Fort Logan, Colorado, then returned to Camp Benning for one more year as a member of the Infantry Board.
 Four years at Benning had been enough for him and he was ready to move on.
-After expressing his wishes to a senior officer, he was assigned to Fort Leavenworth in the summer of 1923, a place he had been eleven years earlier to prepare for his officer's commission.
+After expressing his wishes to a senior officer, he was assigned to Fort Leavenworth in the summer of 1923.